fopasten/section-11/README.md

 ### Update Notifications

 The sync script automatically checks for upstream protocol updates.
-When a new version of Section 11 is released, a GitHub Issue is created in your data repo with a summary of changes.
+When a new version of Section 11 is released, a GitHub Issue is created in your data repo.

 ### Other Platforms